ClusterHQ/flocker/docs/introduction/flocker-plugin.rst

 The plugin is installed on each node in your cluster, and can be installed at the same time as the Flocker node services.
 For more information, see :ref:`installing-flocker-node`.

-When the plugin has been installed, you will need to create API user certificates for access to the Flocker REST API, and then :ref:`enable the plugin <enabling-agent-service>` before you can use it to :ref:`control Flocker <using-docker-plugin>`.
+When the plugin has been installed, you will need to :ref:`create API user certificates for access to the Flocker REST API <generate-api-docker-plugin>`, and then :ref:`enable the plugin <enabling-agent-service>` before you can use it to :ref:`control Flocker <using-docker-plugin>`.